walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ### Perform bridging

-We will bridge `345 weis` of Eth to L2.

-Here is the command:
+We can utilize Foundry's `cast` command to send a transaction to the L1 blockchain.
+By inputting our parameters from above, we can send the command:
 ```bash
 cast send 0x8453FC6Cd1bCfE8D4dFC069C400B433054d47bDc \
 --rpc-url http://127.0.0.1:8545 \